Novel coronavirus appears to be stabilizing in China amid fears of new outbreak in Japan - Local News 8

 Small outbreaks continue to fast expand elsewhere, however, not least of which on board the Diamond Princess cruise liner in Japan, where two deaths were confirmed Thursday, the first from the hundreds of cases on the ship, which has begun disembarking passengers after a 14-day quarantine this week.

-The global death toll now stands at 2,128, after an additional 108 deaths were reported in Hubei province as of Thursday morning.
-All but 10 deaths have occurred in mainland China.
+The global death toll now stands at 2,129, after an additional 108 deaths were reported in Hubei province as of Thursday morning.
+All but 11 deaths have occurred in mainland China.
+On Thursday, South Korea reported its first death from the virus.

 An additional 349 cases were confirmed in Hubei, more than 1,300 fewer than reported the day before.
 Outside of the provincial capital Wuhan, epicenter of the outbreak, the daily count of patients who have been treated and discharged has exceeded the number of newly confirmed cases for four consecutive days now, according to state news agency Xinhua.